pojesh/Sign-Language-Translator/README.md

     cd sign-language-translator
     ```

-2. Open the `.ino` file in the Arduino IDE.
+2. Open the `Translator.ino` file in the Arduino IDE.

 3. Upload the code to your Arduino board:
-    - Select the correct board type (e.g., Arduino Uno).
+    - Select the correct board type (Arduino Nano).
     - Select the correct port for your Arduino.
     - Click the upload button.